bvibber/ogv.js/README.md

 For best WebM decode speed, consider encoding VP8 with "profile 1" (simple deblocking filter) which will sacrifice quality modestly.
 When encoding with ffmpeg, this is the `-profile:v 1` option to the `libvpx` codec.

+It is also recommended to use the `-slices` option for VP8, or `-tile-columns` for VP9, to maximize ability to use multithreaded decoding when available.

 ## Upstream library notes